robmarkcole/tensorflow-lite-rest-server/README.md

 # tensorflow-lite-rest-server
-Expose tensorflow-lite models via a rest API.
-Currently object detection is supported.
+Expose tensorflow-lite models via a rest API, and currently object detection is supported.
+Can be hosted on any of the common platforms listed [here](https://www.tensorflow.org/lite/guide/python), including RPi, linux desktop, Mac and Windows.

 Equivalent of https://github.com/robmarkcole/coral-pi-rest-server but not requiring Coral hardware.
 Requires raspberry pi 4 (TBC)

 ## Setup
-Manually install pip3, numpy, pillow then tensorflow-lite [as per these instructions](https://www.tensorflow.org/lite/guide/python).
-Then `$ pip3 install -r requirements.txt`
+Note on an RPi (only) it is necessary to manually install pip3, numpy, pillow then tensorflow-lite [as per these instructions](https://www.tensorflow.org/lite/guide/python).
+Then `$ pip3 install -r requirements.txt`.

 ## Models
 We are using `.tflite` model files from https://github.com/google-coral/edgetpu which for convenience are in this repo.